Energy boosting breakfasts for training days

-Playing football requires a huge amount of your body’s energy; that’s why it’s essential that you eat an optimal breakfast to support your activity levels.
+Physical activity requires a huge amount of your body’s energy; that’s why it’s essential that you eat an optimal breakfast to support your activity levels.
 Your body is like a car, you need to fill it up with good quality fuel or it won’t run efficiently and this could affect your performance.
-A nutritiously superior breakfast acts as the fuel your body needs to perform well and it will provide you with the right amount of energy to carry out an extensive physical training session.
+A nutritiously superior breakfast acts as the fuel your body needs to perform well and it will provide you with the right amount of energy to carry out a physical activity session.

-Here are some of the best breakfasts to hit the ground running on game days:
+Here are some of the best breakfasts to hit the ground running on active days:

 Porridge is a winning breakfast because oats contain many nutrients essential for energy and overall health.
 They contain complex carbohydrates and fibre which will digest slowly and provide you with enough energy to get you through a busy morning, plus they are rich in omega-3 fatty acids, folate and potassium.
 Training tip: stir in nuts for a dose of protein and fat which will help you to feel full for longer.